slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9825-4/packetizer_raw_output.md

 Clarify Section 4.1 to apply only to ECMP of identical prefixes and explicitly exempt summary/aggregated routes, or provide guidance on reconciling the conflicting rules.

+**Severity:** Medium
+  *Basis:* The conflict between a MUST requirement and a SHOULD NOT recommendation in overlapping conditions could lead to inconsistent tag propagation and policy discrepancies across implementations.

+**Confidence:** High

 ---

 ## Report 2: 9825-4-2